tomtom-international/BanditCameraKit-iOS/README.md

 ### Viewfinder stream

 The Viewfinder stream delivers JPGs at 30 frames per second.
 JPEG resolution is set to 768x432px.
 Images are delivered over UDP protocol.
 Together with the image, the camera sends the presentation timestamp (PTS) of each image.
 If recording is in progress the PTS matches the PTS of the frame in the recorded video.
-Otherwise PTS is **0**.
+Otherwise PTS is set to 0.
 The Viewfinder uses 4001 port as default port.

 To receive images you need to implement *ViewfinderStreamDelegate* protocol and create a UDP connection using the *ViewfinderStream* class.
-The camera starts to send images over UDP as soon as the startViewfinder() REST call is invoked.
+The camera starts to send images over UDP as soon as the *startViewfinder()* REST call is invoked.

 ```swift
 class ViewfinderViewController: ViewfinderStreamDelegate {